Rudolf Vrba: Meetings with Martilotti and Weissmandl

-At the request of the Slovakian Jewish Council, Vrba and Czesław Mordowicz (one of the 27 May escapees), along with a translator and Oskar Krasniasnky, met Vatican Swiss legate Monsignor Mario Martilotti at the Svätý Jur monastery on 20 June 1944.
+At the request of the Slovak Jewish Council, Vrba and Czesław Mordowicz (one of the 27 May escapees), along with a translator and Oskar Krasniasnky, met Vatican Swiss legate Monsignor Mario Martilotti at the Svätý Jur monastery on 20 June 1944.
 Martilotti had seen the report and questioned the men about it for five hours.
 Mordowicz was irritated by Vrba during this meeting.
 In an interview in the 1990s for the United States Holocaust Memorial Museum, he said Vrba, 19 at the time, had behaved cynically and childishly; at one point he appeared to mock the way Martilotti was cutting his cigar.
 Mordowicz feared that the behaviour would make their information less credible.
 To maintain Martilotti's attention, he told him that Catholics and priests were being murdered along with the Jews.
 Martilotti reportedly fainted, shouting "Mein Gott!
 Mein Gott!"
 Five days later, Pope Pius XII sent a telegram appealing to Miklós Horthy.

 Also at the Jewish Council's request, Vrba and Mordowicz met Michael Dov Weissmandl, an Orthodox rabbi and one of the leaders of the Bratislava Working Group, at his yeshiva in the centre of Bratislava.
 Vrba writes that Weissmandl was clearly well informed and had seen the Vrba–Wetzler report.
 He had also seen, as Vrba found out after the war, the Polish major's report about Auschwitz.
 Weissmandl asked what could be done.
 Vrba explained: "The only thing to do is to explain ... that they should not board the trains ...".
 He also suggested bombing the railway lines into Birkenau.
 (Weissmandl had already suggested this, on 16 May 1944, in a message to the American Orthodox Jewish Rescue committee.)
 Vrba wrote about the incongruity of visiting Weissmandl at his yeshiva, which he assumed was under the protection of the Slovak government and the Germans.
 "The visibility of yeshiva life in the center of Bratislava, less than 150 mi south of Auschwitz, was in my eyes a typical piece of Goebbels–inspired activity ....
 There—before the eyes of the world—the pupils of Rabbi Weissmandel could study the rules of Jewish ethics while their own sisters and mothers were being murdered and burned in Birkenau."